EnglishSpanish

 Foot pains can be uncomfortable, and it is even worse when you aren’t sure whether you are dealing with metatarsalgia or plantar fasciitis.
 If you are in Queens, NYC, you don’t need to endure the discomfort caused by metatarsalgia or plantar fasciitis.
 At Best Foot Dr. NY, our podiatric surgeons are here to examine your foot and diagnose your condition.

-In this article, we discuss the key differences between metatarsalgia and plantar fasciitis and how to treat them.
+In this article, we discuss the key differences between metatarsalgia and plantar fasciitis, as well as their respective treatments.

 What Is Metatarsalgia?

 Metatarsalgia refers to pain in the metatarsal area of the foot.
 The metatarsal bones are five bones that emerge from the arch of the foot and end at the base of the toes.
-Metatarsalgia pain acquires its name from these five bones, with ‘algia’ being a suffix meaning nerve pain.
+Metatarsalgia pain derives its name from the five metatarsal bones, with ‘algia’ being a suffix meaning nerve pain.

-The major source of pain when you have metatarsalgia is inflammation, and it feels like the pain you experience when you have sore feet after a long day.
-It can develop even as you engage in routine activities like running or jumping.
-In rare circumstances, you can get metatarsalgia due to a deformity on your foot or when you wear shoes that are either too tight or too loose.
+The primary source of pain associated with metatarsalgia is inflammation, which can be likened to the discomfort experienced when your feet are sore after a long day.
+It can develop even as you engage in routine activities, such as running or jumping.
+In rare cases, metatarsalgia can be caused by a foot deformity or by wearing shoes that are either too tight or too loose.

 Symptoms of Metatarsalgia